GenomicsCoreLeuven/.github/profile/README.md

 ## Hi there and welcome

-The Genomics Core Leuven is a knowledge and technology platform that facilitates access to different sequencing technologies :dna:  and shares expertise in sequence analyses and data processing :desktop_computer:.
-It is a collaborative effort from the [KU Leuven](https://gbiomed.kuleuven.be/nl/cme) :school: and [UZ Leuven](https://www.uzleuven.be/nl/centrum-menselijke-erfelijkheid) :hospital: for making state-of-the-art technologies, protocols and bioinformatic pipelines available for research :microscope: and diagnostics :stethoscope:.
+The Genomics Core Leuven is a knowledge and technology platform that facilitates access to different sequencing technologies and shares expertise in sequence analyses and data processing.
+It is a collaborative effort from the [KU Leuven](https://gbiomed.kuleuven.be/nl/cme) :school: and [UZ Leuven](https://www.uzleuven.be/nl/centrum-menselijke-erfelijkheid) :hospital: for making state-of-the-art technologies, protocols and bioinformatic pipelines available for research and diagnostics.

 Follow us on [LinkedIn](https://www.linkedin.com/company/genomics-core-leuven/) for the latest news.